Manpages - ExtUtils_Manifest.3perl

 This function is useful for producing a directory tree identical to the intended distribution tree.

-can be used to specify a different methods of copying.
+$how can be used to specify a different methods of copying.
 Valid

-, which actually copies the files, ln
+values are cp, which actually copies the files, ln which creates

-which mostly links the files but copies any
+hard links, and best which mostly links the files but copies any

-symbolic link to make a tree without any symbolic link. cp
+symbolic link to make a tree without any symbolic link. cp is the

 default.